igorkulman/iOSSampleApp/README.md

 - [Nuke](https://github.com/kean/Nuke) - A powerful image loading and caching system
 - [FeedKit](https://github.com/nmdias/FeedKit) - An RSS, Atom and JSON Feed parser written in Swift
 - [NotificationBanner](https://github.com/Daltron/NotificationBanner) - The easiest way to display highly customizable in app notification banners in iOS
-- [SpecLeaks](leandromperez/specleaks) - Unit Tests Memory Leaks in Swift.
-Write readable tests for mem leaks easily with these Quick and Nimble extensions
-- [Quick](https://github.com/Quick/Quick) - The Swift (and Objective-C) testing framework
-- [Nimble](https://github.com/Quick/Nimble) - A Matcher Framework for Swift and Objective-C
 - [SwifLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions

 ## Author